Tomasz Sekielski: Life and work

 From November 2016 until October 2017, he ran the Teraz ja! show on Nowa TV.
 In early 2018, he launched his channel on YouTube.
 On April 19, 2018, he started cooperation with Wirtualna Polska, where he ran his video blog.
 On November 28, 2018, he became one of the hosts of the Onet Morning program, broadcast on Onet.pl.

 On May 11, 2019, Sekielski published his documentary film Tell No One (Tylko nie mów nikomu) on YouTube.
 The film dealt with child sexual abuse in the Catholic Church in Poland and sparked a nationwide discussion, receiving more than 20 million views within the first 10 days of online screening.
 A few hours after the premiere, the Primate of Poland Wojciech Polak and Archbishop Stanisław Gądecki issued their statements in the case.
 A TV broadcast of the film followed up a few days later on TVN.

 Since July 1, 2022, Sekielski is the editor-in-chief of the news magazine Newsweek Polska.

 Tomasz Sekielski has a wife, Anna, and two children: daughter Julia and son Łukasz.

-Awards
+Accolades

 In 2005, he received the Prize for the best TV parliamentary journalist from the Polish Parliamentarians' Association.

 In 2006, together with Andrzej Morozowski and Andrzej Turski, he was awarded the Wiktor Award in the journalist category; and – also with Morozowski – with the Andrzej Woyciechowski Award, and the Journalist of the Year Grand Press Award.

 Together with Andrzej Morozowski, he also received the Telekamery Award in 2007 and 2008.

 In 2010, he received the ProwokaTOR Award in the MediaTory plebiscite.

 In May 2019, he received the Special Award of the Press Club Poland for the documentary film Tell No One.
 He shared the Award with his brother Marek Sekielski, the co-producer of the film.